 5590 (1990 VA) is a very small asteroid whose orbit could bring it in close proximity to Earth.
 NASA JPL has classified 1990 VA as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 1990 VA orbits the sun every 357 days (0.98 years), coming as close as 0.71 AU and reaching as far as 1.26 AU from the sun.
-Based on its brightness and the way it reflects light, 1990 VA is probably between 0.305 to 0.682 kilometers in diameter, making it small in absolute terms, but larger than 90% of asteroids, very roughly comparable in size to the U.S. Capitol building.
+Based on its brightness and the way it reflects light, 1990 VA is probably between 0.305 to 0.682 kilometers in diameter, making it larger than 90% of asteroids but tiny compared to large asteroids, very roughly comparable in size to the U.S. Capitol building.

 1990 VA's orbit is 0.12 AU from Earth's orbit at its closest point.
 This means that there is an wide berth between this asteroid and Earth at all times.